Internet Traffic To Major Tech Firms Mysteriously Rerouted To Russia - Slashdot

 :-(

 BGP vs. Root name servers?
-(Score:4, Interesting)
+(Score:5, Interesting)

 I don't know the relationship (if any) between the two, but is it just coincidence this is happening less than a month after this: